 Eg. Microwave oven: microwaves cause water molecules in food to oscillate with considerable rotational KE.
-But to get the food to cook (i.e. temp to rise), these molecules bounce into neighboring molecules imparting their KE.
+But for food to cook (i.e. temp to rise), these molecules bounce into neighboring molecules, imparting their KE.

 Thermometers work by means of expansion or contraction of a liquid.
 E.g. the common mercury-in-glass thermometer (around 1670's).